 Three Year Goals for Lawton Chiles High School:

 Over the next three years, we will strive to maintain an A status in the state accountability system.
 Chiles High School consists of teachers, faculty, staff, students and the community who have a shared vision for student achievement.
 We recognize the faculty and staff members that contribute to our success from the following feeder schools: DeSoto Trail, Gilchrist, Hawks Rise, Killearn Lakes, and Roberts Elementary Schools as well as Deerlake and Montford Middle Schools.
 We collaborate frequently through the Northeast Articulation Team to foster transitions and build relationships among our school communities.
 We have developed alternative academic programs to support our lowest achieving students and increase the graduation rate of our students at-risk.
 We promote and encourage Advanced Placement and Dual Enrollment participation from our general student and underrepresented populations of students.
 Chiles is a part of the Tallahassee Chamber and offers Business and Technology Certifications to students who wish to pursue a vocational education.
 Technology is readily available to students and is incorporated into curriculum and instruction regularly.
-We aim to prepare all students for postsecondary education by providing college and career opportunities through expos and partnerships with FAMU, FSU, TCC, and Lively.
-Parental and community involvement is possible through organizations such as PTSO, SAC, SGA, and DAC.
+We aim to prepare all students for postsecondary education by providing college and career opportunities through expos and partnerships with FAMU, FSU, TCC, and Lively Technical College.
+Parental and community involvement is possible through organizations such as PTO, SAC, SGA, and DAC.
 The Chiles faculty, staff and students benefit from the relationships and connections built each year.